lewzey/music-mood-api/README.md

 # Music Mood API

-This project is a RESTful API built using
+This project is built using

 - **`Node.js`**  – runtime environment for fast, scalable server-side execution
 - **`Express.js`**  – handles routing and HTTP requests in a clean, modular way